 -Karl Edward Wagner, “The Thirteen Best Science Fiction Horror Novels” (Twilight Zone Magazine, 1983)

 The book is narrated from the POV of a man searching underground for his father.
-The narrator is descended from a long line of Roman settlers of England and matures near the remnants of the Hadrian wall.
+The narrator is descended from a long line of Roman settlers of England.
+He matures near the remnants of the Hadrian wall.
 In his family there is a tradition of finding an underground entrance to a subterranean world.
 Here, an entire company of Romans descended below the earth around the time of the Empire’s fall.
 The narrator’s father, after returning from WW1 shell-shocked, became obsessed with finding the entrance and disappeared.
 The narrator eventually follows in the footsteps of his father, although it is never precisely said how he finds the entrance.

 After traveling through caves illuminated by phosphorescent glow, and battles with savage reptiles, he eventually finds an underground Roman civilization.
 But the civilization has become fused into a group mind.
 Somehow in the far past, telepathic humans were born who used their abilities to control the rest of the tribe.
 Known as “Masters of Knowledge”, they see to it that ordinary humans are trained as tools in service of the Roman state.
 In fact, these Romans have no need of slaves since every human being is in service to the state.